'Markets be damned!': Fed standing firm on inflation fears - RFI

 - Hot but not boiling -

-While the jump back to its early 2020 level could be viewed as something of a market freak-out, there are real-world consequences of rising Treasury yields, since lending rates for home mortgages and car loans are linked to them.
+While the jump in Treasury yields back to early 2020 levels could be viewed as something of a market freak-out, there are real-world consequences, since lending rates for home mortgages and car loans are linked to them.

 Mortgage rates have begun to creep up, which could price some buyers out of an already-hot housing market, while existing homeowners will find it harder to refinance their loans, said Kathy Bostjancic of Oxford Economics.